alienmelon/GIRB.js/README.md

 ![GIRB](http://tetrageddon.com/girb/IMG_GIRB_BANNER.gif "GIRB")

-Girb was inspired by <a href="http://webneko.net/", target="_blank">WebNeko</a>.
+Girb was inspired by [WebNeko](http://webneko.net/).
 A fine relic from a more civilized internet age.
 Consider using that instead.